Teplitsa/Leyka/README.md

 == Installation ==

 1. Install and activate the plugin.
-2. Go to Donates -> Settings and configure settings.
+2. Go to Leyka -> Settings and configure settings.
-3. If no donate page exists create new Donate from Donates -> Add New page.
+3. Create new donation campaign from Leyka -> New Campaign.
-4. Install and activate needed Leyka gateways.
-5. Activate and configure gateways on Donates -> Settings page.
+4. Activate and configure gateways on Leyka -> Settings -> Payment Systems tab..
-6. For detailed setup instructions, visit the official [Documentation](http://leyka.te-st.ru) page.
+For detailed setup instructions, visit the official [Documentation](http://leyka.te-st.ru) page.

 == Frequently Asked Questions ==